-In the four most prominent international university rankings, the University of Basel is usually ranked as one of the top 150 universities in the world.
-The specific ranking, however, sometimes exhibits great fluctuations from year to year.
+In the four most prominent international university rankings, the University of Basel is is ranked among the 100 to 150 best universities in the world.

 Academic Ranking of World Universities